makkahwi/asac-works/Challenges/5/README.md

 ## "LinkedList" Class has following methods

 - Insert, which do add a node to a linked list.
-- Insert at Tail, which add a node to the tail of a linked list.
+- Append, which add a node to the tail of a linked list.
+- Append Multi, which handles the addition of serveral nodes to the tail of a linked list.
 - Insert at, which add a node to the given index of a linked list.
+- Insert Before, which add a node before a given node of a linked list.
-- Insert Multi, which handles the addition of serveral nodes to a linked list.
+- Insert After, which add a node after a given node of a linked list.
 - Length, which counts the length of a linked list n return the count.
-- Remove Node, which checks the existence of requested index and then delete the corresponding node.
 - Includes, which checks the existence of a node within a linked list.
 - To String, which read n return a linked list as string / text.